Amazon Delivery Accident Lawyer

 In 2018, Amazon shipped nearly five billion packages.
 To do this, it had thousands of drivers around the country who picked up parcels at delivery hubs.
 Some of the delivery persons for Amazon are Flex drivers who are considered independent contractors and use their own vehicles.
-The majority of drivers work through contracts with delivery service partners (DSP) or third-party providers.
-Amazon controls the routes, the drivers, and the merchandise, while the DSP is in charge of the driver’s wages, health benefits, and vehicle maintenance.Training and Tracking Packages
+Most drivers work through contracts with delivery service partners (DSP) or third-party providers.
+Amazon controls the routes, the drivers, and the merchandise, while the DSP is in charge of the driver's wages, health benefits, and vehicle maintenance.Training and Tracking Packages

 In the following video, a producer from Inside Edition goes undercover to deliver Amazon packages and shows how drivers are pressured to deliver packages on time.Amazon Faces Multiple Lawsuits

 Safety training is mandatory for most delivery drivers.
-Due to the number of fatal accidents involving Amazon drivers, in 2018, the company advanced a proposal to provide more training to drivers.
+Due to the number of fatal accidents involving Amazon drivers in 2018, the company advanced a proposal to provide more training to drivers.
 The plan was for drivers to go through a five-day rigorous training protocol on the road, evaluated by an outside company with experience.
 The driving course never happened.
-Amazon vetoed the driving course because it would interfere with deliveries.
-Internal documents at Amazon showed that the company believed it would cause a “bottleneck” that would keep new drivers from making deliveries.
+Amazon vetoed the driving lesson because it would interfere with deliveries.
+Internal documents at Amazon showed that the company believed it would cause a "bottleneck" that would keep new drivers from making deliveries.
 Due to the more than one billion packages that would be delivered over the holiday season, the company needed drivers to start immediately, according to a logistics division manager.
 Unlike other carriers, Amazon is ignoring the need for safety training as its operational network grows.Amazon Drivers are Treated Shamelessly

 Drivers complain about horrific treatment, according to Business Insider.
-One driver, who was injured on the job, told the news company that he was instructed to complete his deliveries before seeking care for a significant wound.
+One driver, injured on the job, told the news company that he was instructed to complete his deliveries before seeking care for a significant wound.
 Instead of sympathy, the wounded driver was told that Amazon was watching his behavior and to unload his truck before going to a doctor.The Pressure of Being an Amazon Delivery Driver

 In the video below, a woman was hit and killed in an accident involving an Amazon driver.Amazon Fights to Be Held Harmless for Accidents

 In all personal injury claims, there is a statute of limitations.
 In California, the deadline is two years from the date of the Amazon delivery accident.
-That’s why it is important to retain a personal injury lawyer right away who can guide you through these complications.
-Having a knowledgeable attorney by your side will likely increase your chance of being awarded the settlement you deserve.
-If we don’t get a fair offer from the other party’s insurance company, we are prepared to go to court to do so.How an Amazon Lawyer Can Help
+That's why it is essential to retain a personal injury lawyer right away who can guide you through these complications.
+Having a knowledgeable attorney by your side will likely increase your chance of receiving the settlement you deserve.
+If we don't get a fair offer from the other party's insurance company, we are prepared to go to court to do so.How an Amazon Lawyer Can Help

 How do I report a bad Amazon delivery driver?